Blog – Posted on Tuesday, Jan 07

 Fantasy is one of the most popular genres in speculative fiction — so it's no surprise that its niches range far and wide.
-And while you may already have a sense of what kind of fantasy books you like to read, you may not know exactly how to categorize them or which books fall under the same category.
+And while you may already have a sense of what kind of fantasy books you like to read — or listen to! — you may not know exactly how to categorize them or which books fall under the same category.

 That’s where subgenres come in.
 If you’re a reader, subgenres are your friends because they act in the same way as Netflix recommendations.
 Loved American Gods?
 Well, that’s urban fantasy, which means that you’ll likely enjoy other urban fantasy novels such as Borderland and Storm Front.